knowall-ai/zendesk-zapdesk/README.md

 Upload the zip in Admin Center → Apps and integrations → Zendesk Support apps → Upload app.

+## Marketplace Submission

+To submit to the Zendesk Marketplace, you'll need:

+- **At least 3 screenshots** showing the app in action
+  - Recommended: App sidebar view, QR code display, tip confirmation, settings panel
+  - Size: 1024x768px or larger
+  - Format: PNG or JPG
+- **Manifest with `"private": false`** (already configured)
+- **No LICENSE.txt files in assets** (webpack configured to exclude)

+Add screenshots by placing them in a `screenshots/` folder or as directed by Zendesk's submission process.

 ## Configure (App settings)

 - Tip presets: e.g. 100,1000,10000